-The goal of these interviews is to provide real-life insight to future vet students by examining the steps others took who got accepted.
+These interviews aim to provide real-life insight to future vet students by examining the steps others took who got accepted.

-These interviews also feature vets from many different niches and can be a great resource for veterinary students to look at while thinking about life after vet school.
+These interviews also feature vets from many different niches and can be an excellent resource for veterinary students while thinking about life after vet school.

-Whether you are thinking about applying to vet school, already in vet school, looking for scholarship resources, or study tips, I’m here to help you MAKE.
+Whether you are considering applying to vet school, already in vet school, looking for scholarship resources, or studying tips, I’m here to help you MAKE.
 IT.
 HAPPEN.

-When I went through the application process for veterinary school I had many unanswered questions.
+When I went through the veterinary school application process, I had many unanswered questions.
 The majority of the information out there was outdated.
-This is why I created this site.
-I would like it to be a relevant resource for how to get into veterinary school.
+Providing up-to-date information is why I created this site.
+I would like it to be a relevant resource for getting into veterinary school.

-I applied to 3 schools, 1 cycle.
-I got accepted to Ross and decided to go there because I was able to start veterinary school right away, instead of waiting until the next cycle to apply again.
-The way I viewed it was that at Ross I would already be 2 years ahead, I started Ross in September of 2012, if I had waited for another VMCAS cycle and gotten into a US school I wouldn’t have started until September 2014.
+I applied to 3 schools, one cycle.
+I got accepted to Ross and decided to go there because I could start veterinary school right away instead of waiting until the next cycle to apply again.
+The way I viewed it was that at Ross, I would already be two years ahead; I started Ross in September of 2012; if I had waited for another VMCAS cycle and gotten into a US school, I wouldn’t have started until September 2014.
 Being a nontraditional student, I didn’t feel like I had the time to wait.

-I took the GRE twice and scored a 322 my second time.
-Luckily for vet school, you can take the GRE as many times as you want.
+I took the GRE twice and scored 322 my second time.
+(How stressful that was!) luckily for vet school, you can take the GRE as many times as you want.
 I am positive that if I had something like Magoosh when preparing, I wouldn’t have had to take the test twice.
-(How stressful that was!)
-GRE study prep at Magoosh.com.
-Try the 7 Day Free Trial today!

 If you have any questions about Ross or the island of St. Kitts, please don’t hesitate to email me through the contact form above.

-Once I made the decision to apply to veterinary school, I spent every waking hour, either taking the prerequisites, studying for the GRE, or getting my large and small animal experience hours in.
+Once I decided to apply to veterinary school, I spent every waking hour taking the prerequisites, studying for the GRE, or getting my large and small animal experience hours in.

-For my large animal hours, I called 6 equine vets in my area and asked if I could shadow them.
-One of them agreed and I got to ride around all day helping the veterinarian take care of sick horses.
-I could not believe the hours this vet was on the job, just when he thought he would be going home, he would get another call for a colic horse case, hoof rot, or something else.
+For my large animal hours, I called six equine vets in my area and asked if I could shadow them.
+One of them agreed, and I got to ride around all day helping the veterinarian take care of sick horses.
+I could not believe the hours this vet was on the job; just when he thought he would be going home, he would get another call for a colic horse case, hoof rot, or something else.
 We worked until midnight many days.
-I highly recommend anyone who is thinking about vet school to get some equine experience because you will have to be comfortable around horses while in vet school.
-They are big intimidating animals and if you’ve never been around one you won’t be comfortable palpating one in your anatomy class or large animal medicine class.
+I highly recommend that anyone thinking about vet school get some equine experience because you will have to be comfortable around horses while in vet school.
+They are big intimidating animals, and if you’ve never been around one, you won’t be comfortable palpating one in your anatomy class or large animal medicine class.

-For my small animal hours, I started out being a kennel volunteer in my local humane society.
+I started out being a kennel volunteer for my small animal hours in my local humane society.
 My goal was to use that to get my foot in the door and eventually work my way into the surgery center.
-I had heard the surgery center took volunteers but it was hard to get in.
-After volunteering 4 days a week cleaning kennels for 3 months, I was able to move into the surgery center, where I assisted the veterinarians and 4th-year vet students in mostly spay and neuters.
-This volunteer work was imperative for me and it provided me with a wealth of knowledge going to into vet school.
+I had heard the surgery center took volunteers, but it was hard to get in.
+After volunteering four days a week cleaning kennels for three months, I was able to move into the surgery center, where I assisted the veterinarians and 4th-year vet students in mostly spay and neuters.
+This volunteer work was imperative for me, and it provided me with a wealth of knowledge going into vet school.